hyscaler/pdfexcavator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for PDFLens
+about: Suggest an idea for PDFExcavator
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''